CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

 ### Task 6: Configure environment variables

+In this task, you will set up and configure the necessary environment variables to ensure seamless integration between your RAG application and Azure AI Foundry services.

 1. Navigate back to the **Azure AI Foundary** portal.
 If your in **Azure AI Foundary | Management center**, click on **Go to project**.

     ![](../media/af-30.png)